How to request personal information

 Data Protection Policy and Privacy Statement

-SQAs Data Protection Policy sets out how we ensure compliance with the Data Protection Act and the Privacy Statement sets out what personal information SQA collects and how that information is used.
+SQA's Data Protection Policy sets out how we comply with data protection laws.
+Our Privacy Statement sets out what personal information we collect about you and how that information is used.